Multi-Timescale Hierarchical Reinforcement Learning for Unified Behavior and Control of Autonomous Driving: Related Works

 Further, some studies attempt to use RL with different timescales to construct hierarchical policy structures, commonly adopting a skill-based approach \cite{2024CSL_Gurses, 2024PartC_Mao, 2023ICRA_Lee}.
 For such an approach, low-level RL agents are pre-trained to output sequences of control commands over short timescales, known as motion skills.
 A high-level RL agent is then trained to select the optimal motion skill from this skill space.
 This approach breaks the timescale consistency constraint between different levels, thereby better leveraging the flexibility of RL.
 However, the skill space is typically fixed, and the high-level RL policy essentially learns to combine these time-extended control commands.
 This limits the potential of RL to explore optimal actions at each driving step \cite{2024RAL_Hao}.

 To address the limitations of previous works, we propose a multi-timescale hierarchical RL approach.
 Two joint-trained hierarchical RL policies output long-timescale abstract motion guidance and short-timescale concrete control commands, respectively.
 Few studies have explored similar approaches in AD \cite{2023Network_chen, 2024RAL_Hao}, and those that do have notable shortcomings: (1) high-level outputs are restricted to either purely discrete or continuous action spaces, failing to match structured road constraints; and (2) hierarchical policies lack safety considerations.
 In contrast, we integrate the parameterized actor-critic (P-AC) technique into the hierarchical structure, explicitly representing high-level motion guidance with discrete-continuous hybrid actions.
 Additionally, a hierarchical safety mechanism is designed to support the policy structure.
+The framework of our approach is illustrated in Fig.~\ref{framework}.